Verified Labels

 Humanitarian uniform

-Official humanitarian presence with individuals wearing clothing identifying them with a humanitarian group or agency.
-Only used when the person is directly involved in the incident.
-Not used for post-incident cases where humanitarian personnel are assisting in rescue, recovery, or rubble removal.
+Official humanitarian presence with individuals wearing specific clothing that identifies them with a group or agency.
+This label can only be used when the person(s) wearing the uniform is/are directly involved in the incident.
+It shouldn't be used with post-incident cases where humanitarian personnel are assisting in rescuing victims, recovering bodies, removing rubble, etc.

 Other